 We are very grateful for any and all donations.
 Checks payable to Blessings in a Backpack may be sent to P.O.
 Box 3508, Frederick, MD 21705-3508 or submitted online through our secure portal.

 How can my company or organization get involved?

 We welcome corporate, business, and organizational partnerships.
 There are many ways to help BIAB serve local children…sign-up to volunteer at one of our schools, run an in-house “food & funds” drive, sponsor a school or group of children.
 It costs $110 to feed an individual child for an entire school year, $550 to feed 5, $1,100 to feed 10, $5,500 to feed 50, and so on.
 We would be very grateful for your support.
 Please contact [email protected] for additional information.

 How else can I get involved?

 There are many ways to get involved.
 Help us pack backpacks, donate food, or donate funds.
-Please “like” us on Facebook at www.facebook.com/BlessingsinaBackpackFrederick We often post other opportunities to help at our schools or special events.
+Please “like” us on Facebook at www.facebook.com/BlessingsinaBackpackFrederick.
+We often post opportunities to help at our schools or special events.
 It’s also a great way to learn about local businesses that sponsor events to benefit our program.